MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_JSL05/README.md

 ---

-## ✅ Features
+## 🚀 Features

-- Responsive grid layout using Tailwind CSS
+🧱 Responsive grid layout using Tailwind CSS

-- Mobile-first design with adaptation for desktop
+📱 Mobile-first design

-- Task columns for `TODO`, `DOING`, and `DONE`
-- Modular Tailwind class `card-styling` for task items
-- Section headers with consistent spacing and style
+➕ Add, edit, and persist tasks in localStorage

+📂 Tasks are dynamically sorted into columns (todo, doing, done)

+📝 Click-to-edit tasks with modal interface

+♻️ Updates reflected instantly in DOM and local storage

 ---